P-p-H-d/mlib/README.md

 more cache friendly (The RAM itself can be considered as a slow media nowadays!)

-When defining a B+TREE it is necessary to give the type of the item within, but also the maximum number of child per node.
+When defining a B+TREE it is necessary to give the type of the item within, but also the maximum number of child per node (N).
 The best maximum number of child per node depends on the type itself (its size, its compare cost) and the cache of the processor.